OCA/pos/pos_margin_account_invoice_margin/readme/DESCRIPTION.rst

 ``pos_margin`` (same repository) and ``account_invoice_margin``
 (OCA/margin-analysis).

-With this module, invoices created from point of sale has correct margin.
+With this module, invoices created from point of sale have correct margin.

 **Note**